boxpositron/markdown-vault/README.md

 }
 ```

-## Using with Obsidian Vaults
+## Working with Obsidian Vaults

-You can use markdown-vault as a **drop-in replacement** for the Obsidian Local REST API plugin:
+markdown-vault provides **full API compatibility** with the Obsidian Local REST API plugin, making it easy to work with existing Obsidian vaults or integrate with Obsidian-aware tools.

+### Configuration for Obsidian Vaults

 1. **Point to your Obsidian vault**:
    ```yaml